-Apple's plans to scan iCloud photos for child sexual abuse material (CSAM) have been criticized by Edward Snowden and Electronic (EFF).
+Apple's plans to scan photos in iCloud to find child sexual abuse material (CSAM) were criticized by Edward Snowden and the Electronic Frontier Foundation (EFF).

 Apple announced that with the upcoming iOS 15 will start scanning personal data to find movies and messages to children containing prohibited content.